tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 #### Weaknesses

-<u>Privacy not 100% proven</u> - Payees have better privacy than the payers, and theoretically collusion involving payees and the Tumbler can exist to discover the identity of the payer.
+<u>Privacy not 100% proven</u> - Payees have better privacy than the payers, and theoretically collusion involving payees and the Tumbler can exist to discover the identity of the payer. [[13]](https://www.bitcoinmarketinsider.com/tumblebit-wallet-reaches-one-step-forward)

+<u>Tumbler service not distributed</u> - More work needs to be done to ensure persistent transaction state in case a Tumbler server goes down.

+<u>Equal denominations required</u> - The TumbleBit protocol can only support a common denominator unit value. [[2]](https://eprint.iacr.org/2016/575.pdf)

 #### Opportunities for Tari